James Mease: Ketchup innovation

 Ketchup has been around the world for centuries, beginning in China/Vietnam.
-Mease's innovation was the addition of a tomato base, which has become the ubiquitous form of condiment in the United States and Europe.
-His ketchup was probably was more in keeping with tomato sauce developed in England by Alexander Hunter and used by Maria Eliza Rundell in a cookbook that was published in Britain and America.
+Mease's 1812 recipe's innovation was the addition of a tomato base, which has become the ubiquitous form of condiment in the United States and Europe.
+His ketchup was probably more in keeping with tomato sauce developed in England by Alexander Hunter and used by Maria Eliza Rundell in a cookbook that was published in Britain and America.
 He may have also been exposed to the sauce consumed by French Creole refugees from a war in Haiti.
 His recipe involved spices and brandy, no sugar or vinegar.
 He called tomatoes "Love Apples," the term used by the French.

+Recipe:Slice the apples thin, and over every layer sprinkle a little salt; cover them, and let them lie twenty-four hours; then beat them well, and simmer them half an hour in a bell-metal kettle; then add mace & allspice.
+When cold, add two cloves of raw shallots cut small, and half a gill of brandy to each bottle, which must be corked tight, and kept in a cool place.

 Family

 On July 3, 1800, Dr. Mease married Sarah Butler, the daughter of South Carolina Senator, Pierce Butler.
 They had two sons, both of whom changed their surnames as adults to Butler in order to secure an inheritance.
 One of the sons, Pierce Butler, married the renowned stage actress, Frances Anne Kemble.
-James Mease died in Philadelphia on May 14, 1846, and was buried in the cemetery of Third Presbyterian Church.
+James Mease died on May 14, 1846, and was buried at Laurel Hill Cemetery in Philadelphia.
 He met Fanny Kemble in 1832, and they married in 1834.